iGenius-Srl/IGColorPicker/README.md

 ### Layout delegate

-Every developer can customize the color picker layout in the way to make shine with their design.
+Every developer can customize the color picker layout in the way to fit with their design.
 To do that you have to implement our layout delegate ```ColorPickerViewDelegateFlowLayout```

 ```swift
 // Set the delegate 🙋🏻‍♂️